mhixon4479/cs2-modded-server/README.md

 The config file is located at `/game/csgo/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` which you would put in `/custom_files/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` so it is not overwritten.

-### Using CS2-DiscordUtilities
+### Using DiscordUtilities

-CS2-DiscordUtilities currently doesn't support load and unloading of the plugin.
+DiscordUtilities is enabled by default.
 I have left it enabled as I find it useful, and relatively straight-forward to setup.
 [Here](https://docs.sourcefactory.eu/cs2-free-plugins/discord-utilities) is a setup guide for installing to your discord, along with the optional MySQL DB linking, which I recommend for administrating community-led servers.
+You can remove modules as you please.

 ### Enable Whitelist so only a list of people can play